-In my earlier post, I wrote about my history and how throughout the time I have traveled across Australia, in fact, I have done so several times.
+In my earlier post, I wrote about my journey, and how throughout the time I have traveled across Australia, in fact, I have done so several times.
 I have whenever possible, free camped either as a traveler or for a weekend getaway with the kids.

-This could be a family member’s property, a roadside stop, a gravel pit, state forest camp area, national park campground, behind a service station, or even on a spare block of dirt along the side of the road.
+This could be a family member’s property, a roadside stop, a gravel pit, a state forest camp area, a national park campground, behind a service station, or even on a spare block of dirt along the side of the road.
 There are lots of outdoor camping spots scattered across our great country.

-Some places have amenities and some do not.
-So it is important that we take some sort of toilet and shower with us.
+Some places have amenities and others do not.
+Therefore it is important that we take some sort of toilet and shower with us.
 The days of going behind a tree are not recommended simply because our population is increasing and there are now so many people traveling.

-So just not a nice thought.
+Just not a nice thought.